 • Apollo 11 (advanced): Any Project Gemini project advanced further to develop more complex features, and use or demonstrate awareness of basics in software engineering, testing and documentation.
 Project teams also must provide useful evaluations of their peers.

 • Artemis (extreme): Any Apollo 11 project advanced further to develop even more complex features, to use or demonstrate good knowledge in software engineering, testing and documentation.
 Project teams also must provide detailed and useful evaluations of their peers.
+Teams attempting this level are eligble for mentorship.

-Students attempting Artemis are eligible for mentorship.
 For more details on Orbital’s levels of achievement system, consult the Level of Achievements page.

 Collaborators